-Warning For The Following: Asthma, COPD, and Other Lung Ailments
+Diatomaceous Earth Warning: Asthma, COPD, and Other Lung Ailments

-DE is useful as a part of a total bedbug elimination plan, but there are some people who should never use DE: Asthmatics, people with COPD, and those with other lung ailments should not be exposed to DE.
+DE is useful as a part of a total bedbug elimination plan, but there are some people who should never use it: Asthmatics, people with COPD, and those with other lung ailments should not be exposed to DE.

 The irritation caused by DE can be very dangerous with people who suffer from lung conditions and severe sinuses.
 If you want to use it, talk to your doctor about the risks.

 Mine was not a scientific study, and would have never met standards of one.
 Readers can draw their own conclusions.